Image from Bernd Helfert

 A speculation that it would be possible for an omnipotent being to arise in another spacetime continuum, and then "observe" the entirety of our spacetime continuum, which would be a holistic unity from eir perspective (from the "Big Bang" all the way to the "Heat Death").

 - Alphaism - Text by Steve Bowers

-A counterpoint to Omega point theology that arose during the Second Federation.
+A counterpoint to Omega point theology that arose during the Integration.
 Alphaists maintain that intelligence arose extremely early during the universe, and that an advanced civilisation, entity, or group of entities existed at that time.

 - Benisolism - Text by M. Alan Kazlev

 - Chaos, The - Text by Anders Sandberg

 Myth of impending collapse in the Terragen Sphere.

 - Chi Bootis - Text by M. Alan Kazlev

 Home of the Free Eschatology and Cosmology Institute.
 Commonly known as Chibootis or Kybutes.